Last updated on September 4th, 2024.

 I am so excited to add another donuts recipe to my donuts collection.
 As much as I love Sfenj (Moroccan donuts) and Potato donuts, this recipe has that special something (butter) and it is definitely a keeper!
 And be sure to check out my Bavarian Cream Donuts and Boston Cream Donuts.

-This recipe is one of 55 amazing recipes from my dear friend’s Emma new cookbook Simply Sweet Nostalgic Bakes.
-The book is a collection of nostalgic recipes we all enjoyed growing up with.
+This recipe is one of 55 amazing recipes from my dear friend’s Emma new cookbook Simply Sweet Nostalgic Bakes. (affiliate) The book is a collection of nostalgic recipes we all enjoyed growing up with.

 Now I will add and say that this Brioche donut recipe was not my first recipe choice from the book.
 My heart was beating to the sight of some Dulce de leche cookies and Plum and Hazelnut Friands.
 But being the dedicated mother that I am I cave to the demands of my loved ones.
 Boy am I happy I did.
 These donuts are so soft, tender, and delicious.
 Filled or not.